nreese/enhanced_tilemap/geoserver.md

 * The screen 'Edit Layer' will appear.
 Fill out the 'Bounding Boxes' section.
 Just use -90 and 90 for lat constraints and -180 and 180 for lon constraints.
 Click Save.
 * Test out the layer.
 Go to Layer Preview and select OpenLayers in your layer's row.

-### View WMS layer in kibana - with kibana filters
+## View WMS layer in kibana - with kibana filters
+Must have kibana instance with enhanced tilemap plugin installed

+### Create enhanced tilemap visualization

+### Add WMS overlay
+* Under options, check 'WMS Overlays'
+* Set WMS URL to http://localhost:8080/geoserver/your-workspace-name/wms
+* In geoserver, go to the Layers page.
+The WMS Layer value will be the name column for your layer row.
+Set WMS Layers to this value
+* Check 'Sync kibana filters'
+* Click 'Apply changes'